ychen884/multi_query_opt/Design.md

 This provides great flexiblility to the rule implementations, including potential structural changes to the DAG, and modification of DAG nodes outside of current scope, both of which can be useful for more complex and scenario-specific rules.

+After the logical rewrite completes, the module emits a dependency-respecting order for the nodes, and the execution engine processes them in that exact sequence.

+#### Implemented Rules
+1. Predicate Pushdown: We apply semantics-aware, partial predicate propagation.
+If a parent node’s predicates cannot be pushed all the way to its children, we materialize a temporary table in DuckDB to capture the partially-filtered result.
+Whether this extra node is worth creating is heuristically decided from the predicate’s selectivity ratio and the parent’s fan-out (number of children), which is used to approximate the expected cost reduction.
+The execution layer keeps a single session open so these temporary tables remain visible through the entire run.
+2. Project Pushdown:  A lightweight implementation that suffices for our synthetic workloads.
+A production-grade version may utilize catalog metadata to handle complicated queries (lots of alias, CTEs and subqueries) more robustly.
+3. Common CTE Elimination: Identifies duplicated CTEs and materializes them once as a shared intermediate node, so downstream queries reference the same result.
+Because this rule is currently cost-agnostic, it may introduce overhead on real-world DAGs.

 #### Statistics Injection
 Since some of the optimizations may not worth to do, the rewriter may extract statistics from the DBMS and use them to determine whether it should apply the optimizations or not.